MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-overview.md

 Timeline is a control that allows you to view different activity types that are connected to an entity record and occur over time in a single stream.
 Some activities that can be logged in the timeline are notes, phone calls, emails, appointments, and tasks.

 Timeline allows you to:
-- Quick access on the command bar to perform common actions with ease.
+- Quickly access on the command bar to perform common actions with ease.
 - Filter and view your important activities using multiple filter options.
 - View and manage email conversation threads with ease.